swiss-territorial-data-lab/proj-dqry/config/README.md

     $ python3 ../scripts/prediction-filter.py [config_yaml]

 It has to be noted that different versions of the `prediction_filter.py` have been used to produce the results.
 The predictions obtained during the test phase (**debug_mode**) and provided were produced by taking `oth_predictions_at_0dot*_threshold.geojson` as input.
-The elevation filtering was processed at the end with DEM `swiss_srtm.tif`.
+In this case, the elevation filtering was processed at the end with DEM `swiss_srtm.tif`.

+The final predictions for years from 1999 to 2000 are stored in the STDL S3 server with the following access path: /s3/proj-quarries/03_Results/Prediction/.

 ### Detection monitoring